 Out of the forest, out of harm’s way.

-Out of the Forest (2010) Inspired by Victorian literature, the four person team of Tobias Gundorff Boesen, Frederik Villumsen, Katrine Killerich, and Christophe Peladan created a mesmerizing stop motion/live action short about a magician and the wondrous world within his top hat.
+OUT OF A FOREST (2010) is a stop-motion animated short feature from the four-person team of Tobias Gundorff Boesen, Frederik Villumsen, Katrine Killerich, and Christophe Peladan.
+This mesmerizing stop-motion live-action short is about a magician and the wondrous fantastical world within his top hat.
 The impressive scenery within the short was shot on location in the forests surrounding Viborg in Denmark.
 The use of a green screen gives off various atmospheres throughout the duration of the short.
-The National, a music group were kind enough to let the team use their track Slow Song.
-With such a combination, it’s no wonder Out of a Forest won ten awards and appeared at thirty four festivals in 2010 and 2011.
+The music group The National was kind enough to let the team use their track Slow Song.
+With such a combination, it isn’t surprising OUT OF THE FOREST (2010) won ten awards and appeared at thirty-four festivals in 2010 and 2011.

 The short starts off in mystery as a well-dressed fellow appears on screen in the darkness.
 Transitioning to daylight in a beautiful forest land, setting the stage for future events similar to a horror film.
 Night comes, and an unknown beast stares at the moon while a group of rabbits gathers for a dinner under a tree, accompanied by fine wine, lanterns and a chandelier.
 It seems they are recalling old times–fitting for an evening where it will be their last night together.

-A nice twist on a very old trick, the ending of Out of a Forest is a nice “ah ha” moment.
-Slow Song is nicely paired in a paradoxical way to the night turned wrong and provides a further air of mystery to the dark setting only lit by the glorious full moon ahead.
-The puppet characters are cozy and fun and serve as further paradoxes to the situation–even the so called “beast” is furry and not very intimidating.
+A nice twist on a very old trick, the ending and provides a subtle reveal that is sure to entertain.
+The track Slow Song is nicely paired in a paradoxical way to the night turned wrong and provides a further air of mystery to the dark setting only lit by the glorious full moon ahead.
+The puppet characters are cozy and fun and serve as further paradoxes to the situation–even the so-called “beast” is furry and not very intimidating.
 The tiny rabbit is perhaps the favorite of the short.

-Out of a Forest is nearly six minutes long and is an animated gem for any fan of animation.
+Out of a Forest (2010)is nearly six minutes long and is an animated gem for any fan of animation.